 Among 10 ASEAN countries, Thailand registers the highest number of clinical trials in the region, and the number of BA/BE studies is increasing.
-Many pharmaceutical companies are interested to understand the regulatory process and requirements to conduct their clinical trials in Thailand.
+The regulatory process and requirements to conduct clinical trials in Thailand are of interest to many pharmaceutical companies.

 We receive queries, often from pharmaceutical companies and clinical research organizations, asking about the approval processes involved and the time for such approvals.